Indonesia Women's Open

-The Indonesia Ladies Open was a professional golf tournament in Indonesia on the Ladies Asian Golf Tour.
+The Indonesia Women's Open is a professional golf tournament in Indonesia on the Ladies Asian Tour.

 History

-The first event was played on the Ladies Asia Golf Circuit in 1987.
-The last event was held in 2012 and women's professional golf did not return to Indonesia until the Simone Asia Pacific Cup in 2022.
+The event was first played as the Indonesia Ladies Open on the Ladies Asia Golf Circuit in 1987.
+The last LAGT event was held in 2012 and women's professional golf did not return to Indonesia until the Simone Asia Pacific Cup in 2022.

 In 2010, South Korea's Solar Lee celebrated her first professional victory at the event in Bali.
 In 2012, Kelly Tan of Malaysia, while still an amateur, lead the tournament ahead of the final round after rounds of 71 and 69, and finished solo third.